LyuLucas1207/NebulaFX/docs/ansible/REAEME.md

 ```
 extra_hosts:
-  - "rustfs-node1:172.20.92.202"
+  - "nebulafx-node1:172.20.92.202"
-  - "rustfs-node2:172.20.92.201"
+  - "nebulafx-node2:172.20.92.201"
-  - "rustfs-node3:172.20.92.200"
+  - "nebulafx-node3:172.20.92.200"
-  - "rustfs-node4:172.20.92.199"
+  - "nebulafx-node4:172.20.92.199"
 ```

 Replacing the IP with your nodes' **private IP**.If you have more than 4 nodes, adding the ip in order.

-Running the command to install rustfs,
+Running the command to install nebulafx,

 ```
 ansible-playbook --skip-tags docker_uninstall docker-compose-mnmd.yml
 ```

-After installation success, you can access the rustfs cluster via any node's public ip and 9000 port.
-Both default username and password are `rustfsadmin`.
+After installation success, you can access the nebulafx cluster via any node's public ip and 9000 port.
+Both default username and password are `nebulafxadmin`.

 ### Uninstallation

-Running the command to uninstall rustfs
+Running the command to uninstall nebulafx

 ```
 ansible-playbook --tags docker_uninstall docker-compose-mnmd.yml